Skip links

 in Tags

-Thomas Cech (Univ. of Colorado), Sidney Altman (Yale) discover that RNA can itself act as a weak catalyst (in the context of the theory that sees RNA as a precursor of DNA)
+Thomas Cech (Univ. of Colorado), Sidney Altman (Yale) discover that RNA can itself act as a weak catalyst (within the framework of the theory that sees RNA as a precursor of DNA)

 1982